Cost benefits associated with cloud computing

 Many people wonder what is it that propelled cloud computing to its current zenith?
-Technologists all over the world feel that economics has been the catalyst for the phenomenal growth of cloud computing and its adoption around the world.
-In 2011 it looks like cloud is in the radar of the entire top notch Chief Information Officers or CIOs across the globe.
+Technologists all over the world feel that economics have been the catalyst for the phenomenal growth of cloud computing and its adoption around the world.
+In 2011 it looks like a cloud is on the radar of the entire top notch Chief Information Officers or CIO across the globe.
 The biggest benefit of cloud that has been cited is cost savings but there is a way to maximize these savings.
 So how exactly can your business maximize the profit?
 Let us take a look at the following key areas.

 Value for money and faster processing- With physical resources, the time and money spent on the installation is usually high.
 But when you invest in cloud, in just a few hours, the entire equipment will already be set up for you.
 Another advantage is that the entire processing happens in a short duration of time.
 This kind of elasticity and the installation process seems to score high points for people who opt for cloud computing.

 Pay per use model- When organizations invest in public cloud they know they just need to rent the services.
 In this way, companies can save on unused resources, postpone the purchase part and also the testing options without worrying about the payment.
 Public cloud is based on pay per use, for example, you pay for the number of mailboxes per month, the amount of terabytes storage, or how many virtual hours you require and have utilized.

 Simplify capital investment- Cloud computing is also useful when it comes to business process simplification.
 When organizations plan to move to clouds they save a lot on annual IT budgets that include salaries, maintenance and upgrade costs.